DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 - **Detailed Architecture Design Notes:**
   - Remove the legacy `itemKey` and `dependencies` object.
   - Validate that each objectId in `dependencies_requires` references an existing checklist item template.
-  - Ensure dependency population on GET requests to provide a fully resolved dependency list.
+  - Ensure that on GET requests, the API populates both `dependencies_requires` and computes `dependencies_requiredBy`.

+---

-### Story 3.2: Frontend UI for Checklist Item Template Creation and Listing  (✅ Story Completed)
+### Story 3.2: Frontend UI for Checklist Item Template Creation and Listing
 - **As a** user, **I want** to create new ChecklistItemTemplates and see a list of existing ones under a WorkflowTemplate, **so that** I can define and manage the tasks for that workflow.
 - **Design / UX Consideration:**
   Use GDS form inputs for fields such as name, type, and configuration.
   For dependencies, provide a multi-select input that collects objectIds referencing existing checklist item templates.
-The API accepts a list of objectId strings for the `dependencies_requires` field and returns fully populated dependency objects on GET.
+  The API accepts a list of objectId strings for the `dependencies_requires` field and returns fully populated dependency objects on GET (including the computed `dependencies_requiredBy`).
 - **Acceptance Criteria:**
   - **Given** the user navigates to `/governance-templates/{govTemplateId}/workflows/{workflowTemplateId}/checklist-items/new`, **When** the page loads,